microsoft/ai-developer/Labs/lab-03.md

 </details>

 ## Task 3: Create and import the Geocoding Plugin

+In this task, you will explore different flow types in Azure AI Foundry by creating and importing the Geocoding Plugin to enable location-based functionality.

 1. Open a new tab in the browser and navigate to [Geocoding API](https://geocode.maps.co/) portal and click on **Free API key** button on the top.

     ![](./media/image_057.png)